SELab-2/Dr-Trottoir-4/docs/wiki-pages/database.md

 Creates a new migration based on the changes you have made to the model in [models.py](https://github.com/SELab-2/Dr-Trottoir-4/blob/develop/backend/base/models.py).

-New migrations that are created have a unique identifier, this identifier is just an autoincremented id.
+New migrations that are created have a unique identifier, which is just an auto incremented id.

 There are already some migration files in our project, these can be found in the [migrations](https://github.com/SELab-2/Dr-Trottoir-4/tree/develop/backend/base/migrations) folder.

 **Warning**:
-**The filenames and content of these files can never be changed, as this will cause problems for those who already executed these migrations!**
+**The filenames and content of these files must never be changed, as this will cause problems for those who already executed these migrations!**
 > This is because django keeps track of a migration history inside the database, in this table the filename is tracked.

 **Instead just create a new migrations on top of the already executed migrations.**